 The case is resolved as shown below, where the hp-admissibility of $\sub$ is applied to replace the fresh label $v$ by $u$.

 \end{proof}

 Finally, we are in a position to confirm the completeness of each calculus $\calc$.
-Completeness relies in part on \thm~\ref{thm:sound-complete-logic}, that is, we assume that a formulae $A$ is $(\albet,\axs)$-valid, implying that $A$ is derivable in $\h\ikma$.
-We then establish completeness by showing that all axioms of $\h\ikma$ are derivable in $\calc$ and that all inference rules are admissible, which implies that $A$ is derivable in $\calc$.
-It is a straightforward exercise to show that all axioms of $\h\ikma$ are derivable in $\calc$.
-The admissibility of $\nec$ is shown by invoking the hp-admissibility of $\wkl$ and $\sub$, and since standard axiomatizations for propositional intuitionistic logic (axiom $A0$ in \dfn~\ref{def:axiomatization}) include \emph{modus ponens} as an inference rule~\cite{TroDal88}, we use cut-elimination (\thm~\ref{thm:cut-elim}) to simulate the rule.
+Completeness relies in part on \thm~\ref{thm:sound-complete-logic}, that is, we assume that a formula $A$ is $(\albet,\axs)$-valid, implying that $A$ is provable in $\h\ikma$.
+We then establish completeness by showing that all axioms of $\h\ikma$ are provable in $\calc$ and that all inference rules are admissible, which implies that $A$ is provable in $\calc$.
+It is a straightforward exercise to show that all axioms of $\h\ikma$ are provable in $\calc$.
+The admissibility of $\nec$ is shown by invoking the hp-admissibility of $\wkl$ and $\sub$, and we use $\cut$ (which is admissible by \thm~\ref{thm:cut-elim}) to simulate $(mp)$.